DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

 - **Then** it will be easier for candidates to fill out the application form **Because** they will not have to find out the number of hours they worked in each job

-- **Then** providers will still have the information they need to make decisions on a candidate's application **Because** the working pattern will give a detailed picture of a candidate's work history
+- **Then** providers will still have the information they need to make decisions on a candidate’s application **Because** the working pattern will give a detailed picture of a candidate’s work history

 ### How will we know this works?

 We’ll know this works when candidates can describe their part time jobs in a way that’s useful for providers.

-We've updated the design (refer to screenshots below) to include a field for candidates to enter their working pattern.
-We'll see if this works by:
+We’ve updated the design (refer to screenshots below) to include a field for candidates to enter their working pattern.
+We’ll see if this works by:

 - testing it with candidates to see if they understand what kind of information to give
 - testing it with teacher training providers to see if this gives them the information they need